NotTheLongShot/RRRAdder/README.md

       config file.

 ### Setup
+#### Quick
+Edit the `config.json` so that the `campaign_name` parameter is the name of your PWCG career.

+#### Full
-1. Edit the `config.json` file to include:
+Edit the `config.json` file as follows:
 1. The `pwcg_missions_dir`, the directory for PWCG misisons.
 If you have put it in the IL-2 installation folder this can be left as the default relative path.
    1. Even if you are not using this with PWCG, please point this at a directory (doesn't have to exist) within the `data\Missions` directory, because the script uses this path to find `MissionResaver.exe` later.
    2. Make sure you use double-backslashes (`\\`) to delimit Windows paths!
 2. The `campaign_name` of your PWCG career; e.g. `D2`, `biggles_flies_again`, etc.
 3. Whether you want to `use_only_friendly`
    1. You can't use enemy locations anyway and nor can enemy AI, so you should probably leave it as `true` unless you're doing some kind of PvP coop.
    2. Countries are friendly to each other if they start with the same number (see Notes > Valid overrides) but I haven't checked if they will 'maintain' one another.
 4. Whether you want to `run_missionresaver`. `MissionResaver.exe` is part of your IL-2: Great Battles installation and converts plaintext (`.mission`) files into mission binary (`.msnbin`) files.
 RRRAdder can run this command for you as a subprocess but if you're uncomfortable with that, set this to `false` and it will print the necessary command but not run it.
 5. The `maintenanceRadius` - the area around the truck in which you can receive maintenance.
    1. Values between 10 and 80 will mean you probably have to taxi to somewhere near the truck.
    2. Values between 200 and 500 will probably mean you can get maintainance almost anywhere on the field, except in very large airfields.
 6. Which of the facilities you want - `rearm`/`refuel`/`repair`/`heal`.
    1. These must either be `true`/`false` (**case sensitive**) or `0`/`1`.
    2. Healing is cheating.
    3. TODO: does this actually do anything?
 7. The `rearmTime`, `refuelTime`, `repairTime`, and `healTime` multipliers.
 These should be >`0.0` for the facilities you have enabled.
    1. These do have an effect in some sense.
 If you set refuelTime to 1000000, refuelling becomes near-instantanious, but this is opposite of the expected behaviour as either a base time in seconds (or ticks of 20ms?) or a multiplier of an existing base time, as suggested by the STEditor UI.
 8. Which `airfields` you want to include.
    1. Leaving this list empty will include all locations.
    2. `home` will make the script include the closest airfield to your spawn point - your home field unless you're doing an air start.
    3. `active_in_mission_box` will include all airfields that are active (not abandoned) and within the mission box (depending on your PWCG CPU usage settings) as denoted by airfields that are <1 km away from an AA gun.
    4. Specific airfield names.
 A variety of airfield names are valid.
 For example, the airfield in square `1004.1`, can be included in the following ways:
       1. The specific airfield name given in the map (e.g. `Braizieux`).
 Some of these are only visible if you zoom in.
       2. The nearby town name used by PWCG (e.g. `Warley Bailion` and `Warloy Bailion`)
       3. The map spelling of the same town if it differs (e.g. `Warloy Baillon`).
       - If there are multiple airfields with related names (e.g. square `0711.1`, `Avesnes-le-Sec Ouest`) use the map airfield name (`Avesnes-le-Sec Ouest`) OR the PWCG spelling (`Avesnes Le Sec 3`), but NOT the map spelling of the town name (`Avesnes-le-Sec`) if it differs.
-      6. Airfield names are **case-sensitive *and* hyphen-sensitive**.
+   5. Airfield names are **case-sensitive *and* hyphen-sensitive**.
 If in doubt, look up the map name.
-      7. If `use_only_friendly` is enabled, any airfields in your selection that are registered to the opposing forces will be ignored.
+   6. If `use_only_friendly` is enabled, any airfields in your selection that are registered to the opposing forces will be ignored.
 9. `overrides` - see Notes > Valid overrides
 - **N.B.** you can have more than one config.json file (e.g. one for each of your campaigns or pilots) in the directory - see Usage pt.
 4.ii and 4.iv.